Kirchberg/FillStorage/README.md

 ![GitHub Repo Stars](https://img.shields.io/github/stars/Kirchberg/FillStorage)

 ## Motivation
-While working with downloads, I was faced with the need to process cases with a fully filled iPhone/iPad storage.
+While working with HLS offline download and playback, I was faced with the need to process cases with a fully filled iPhone/iPad storage.
 If you need to process cases like this, so feel free to use an app.

 ## Tech